 3) What are they saying about it?

-While business associations welcome the deal as a diversification and competitiveness opportunity, farmers and NGOs underscore its contested political pathway and the lack of safeguards over climate and animal welfare.
+While business associations welcomed the deal as a diversification and competitiveness opportunity, farmers and NGOs underscore its contested political pathway and the lack of safeguards over climate and animal welfare.

 4) Next steps: legislative process